cloudflare/cloudflare-docs/products/firewall/src/content/cf-rulesets/managed-rulesets/index.md

 # Work with Managed Rulesets

-Managed Rulesets are preconfigured rulesets provided by Cloudflare that you can deploy to a phase.
+Managed Rulesets are preconfigured rulesets provided by Cloudflare that you can deploy.
 Only Cloudflare can modify these rulesets.

-The rules in a Managed Ruleset have a default action and status.
-However, you can define **overrides** that change these defaults.
+The rules in a Managed Ruleset have a default configuration.
+However, you can define overrides that change this default configuration.

 <Aside type='note' header='Note'>